Alessiorloreti/alessiorloreti.com/_posts/2016-09-08-San-Francisco.markdown

 f/4 | 1/5 | ISO 100

-Later in the day, we relaxed for a little back at the apartment, and then walked down to the nearby park for a quick game of basketball.
+Later in the day, we relaxed for a little bit and watched college football, and then walked down to a nearby park for some 2 on 2 basketball.
 Here's my brother attempting to dunk...

 ![Lambo](https://c1.staticflickr.com/9/8034/28918001143_1784b9d688_b.jpg){:class="blog-picture"}
 f/6.3 | 1/400 | ISO 100